Climate Corps China Program

 EDF's Work in China

 EDF has worked in China for +25 years to help curb greenhouse gas emissions and improve air quality.
-In collaboration with the Chinese government, industries, academic institutes, and individuals, our work focuses on three major initiatives: establishing an effective national carbon market that includes a rigorous cap on carbon emissions, accelerating cleaner energy alternatives to coal and slowing the growth of energy demand by greening the supply chain and promoting demand-side management.
+In collaboration with the Chinese government, industries, academic institutes, and individuals, our work focuses on three major initiatives: establishing an effective national carbon market, accelerating cleaner energy alternatives to coal and slowing the growth of energy demand by greening the supply chain and promoting demand-side management.

 What is Climate Corps?

 Expanding Climate Corps to China

-Since piloting and localizing the Climate Corps program in China in 2014, we've helped many Chinese industries build capacity and identify energy saving opportunities.
-Our fellows’ work, from investigating the feasibility of renewable energy for local plants to analyzing sophisticated energy-saving solutions, has helped “host” companies reduce their energy costs, optimize energy use in the production process and better manage the environmental impacts of their supply chains.
+Since introducing the Climate Corps program to China in 2014, more than 120 fellows have helped nearly 40 Chinese companies build capacity and advance high-impact climate and energy projects.
+From investigating the feasibility of renewable energy for local plants to analyzing sophisticated energy-saving solutions and more, Climate Corps fellows have enabled “host” companies to reduce their climate and environmental impact while cutting costs within their own operations and supply chains.

 China fellows have uncovered tens of millions of dollars in energy cost savings and nearly half a million metric tons of annual CO2 reductions.